-Christians can never disregard the authority, the authenticity and, or the guidance of Christ’s words that He gave to His Apostles and prophets recorded in the Scriptures (John 15:20; 16:12–13; 17:8).
+For the role of women in the church, both men and woman must examine the scriptures with the greatest of honesty.
+Christian men and women must humble themselves before God’s written Word.
+Christians can never disregard the authority, the authenticity and, or the guidance of Christ’s words that He gave to His apostles and prophets recorded in the Scriptures (John 15:20; 16:12–13; 17:8).
 When considering the glory of women, the Christian must not compromise the God-breathed Scriptures for which the Holy Spirit guided (2 Pet 1:21).
 Culture is not a standard for understanding God’s Word concerning women in the church (1 Pet 1:23–25), and the followers of Christ must not reject the authority of the Scriptures (2 Tim 3:16–17).
 God knows His creation and the nature of both man and woman.
 This study will neither add to these instructions nor take them away.

-“Are the roles of men different from women?”
 To recognize the obvious, God made man different from women.
 God made man is His glory unlike woman whom God made in the glory of man (1 Cor 11:7).
 Biblically, God made man first and embedded the inherited qualities of God’s glory in man, so that masculinity originated from God the Father who is masculine in description.
 God came in the flesh as the man, Jesus of Nazareth, and Jesus selected twelve apostles who were all men.
-However, Jesus was not and is not a misogynist.
 Those who recognize the divinely given attributes of men and women will not struggle with these Scriptures, but they will see the distinct glories given to women and men.

-There are five reasons that God wants men to lead in the church.
-By “lead,” Jesus taught that the greater leads by service and not by authority or lordship (Luke 22:25–27).
+God wants men to lead in the church because God created man first.
+By “lead,” Jesus taught that the greater leads by service and not by authority (Luke 22:25–27).
 One of these five reasons is that God made man in His glory (1 Cor 11:7).
 Two others include that God made woman for man and from man (1 Cor 11:8–-9).
 Next, God made man first (1 Tim 2:13).
 Lastly, man was not deceived, but woman was deceived becoming a transgressor (1 Tim 2:14).
 Therefore, Christ’s Spirit revealed that God had first determined that man have the role of leading and teaching (1 Tim 2:13).
-Christian men must not forfeit that leadership via service.
+Christian men must not forfeit that leadership to serve.

 Men must become and remain spiritual leaders and providers of the home (Eph 5:25–29).
 Men have been given the God-given right to lead in the home and thus in the church; for God created man first (1 Tim 2:13; cf. 1 Tim 3:1–7; Titus 1:5–9).
 Some secular men resent the glory of women, and many women recent the leadership of men.
 Both men and women should abhor the sinful behavior and abusive “leadership” of unloving men.
 However, both men and women must respect the glories of both genders, and in doing so, they respect and love God.